thin bodied acoustic guitars

 The guitar’s slender neck extends from the fingerboard, seamlessly connecting to the guitar’s body, with the strings running from the headstock through the neck to the body.
 A sound hole, usually round, at the base of the neck allows the vibrations to resonate freely from the guitar’s body.

-Wood Types used in Construction
+Wood Types Used in Construction

 Impact of Body Shape on Sound Production